Get MTD for Income Tax ready

 Here's how to build your approach:

-• Choose the right marketing channels: Focus on where your target customers spend time.
-This might be social media, search engines, local advertising, or industry events.
+• Choose your marketing channels: Focus on where your target customers spend time, whether that's social media, search engines, local advertising, or industry events.
 Start with one or two channels and do them well.

-• Create a basic sales process: Map out how customers move from awareness to purchase.
-What information do they need at each stage?
-How will you follow up with interested prospects?
+• Map your sales process: Outline how customers move from awareness to purchase.
+Identify what information they need at each stage and how you'll follow up with prospects.

-• Set a realistic marketing budget: Decide how much you can afford to spend on attracting customers.
-Track what you spend and measure the results so you know what's working.
+• Set your marketing budget: Decide how much you can afford to spend on attracting customers.
+Track spending and measure results to know what's working.

-• Track which activities drive results: Use your website analytics and sales data to see which marketing efforts bring in customers.
-Double down on what works and cut what doesn't.
+• Measure which activities drive results: Use website analytics and sales data to see which efforts bring in customers.
+Focus your resources on the activities that deliver the best results.

 Your accounting software can help you track marketing expenses and see which activities deliver the best return on your investment.